sixeyed/docker-windows-workshop/slides/sections/intro.md

 You'll be given the connection details for your Windows Server 2016 VM during the workshop.

-You can connect to the VM using:
+You can connect to the VM using RDP on Windows, [Microsoft Remote Desktop](https://itunes.apple.com/us/app/microsoft-remote-desktop-8-0/id715768417) from the Mac App Store or [Remmina](https://github.com/FreeRDP/Remmina/wiki#for-end-users) on Linux.

-- RDP (Windows)
-- Microsoft Remote Desktop (Mac - from the App Store)
-- Remmina (Linux)

 _RDP into the server VM.
 The server name will be something like:_